platy/transit-radar/README.md

 [] Break up initial load into smaller parts to show something quicker [] Change time
 [] Click station to show from there (from arrival time or now?)
+[] more transfer efficient way of indexing / syncing the data

 # Models